 The new school year is approaching, is your child ready?
 Preparation isn't limited to getting uniforms and school supplies.
 Every child should be protected before heading to the classroom and that means being certain they are up-to-date on their childhood vaccinations.
 The Louisiana Department of Health and Hospitals reminds parents that ensuring children have received their necessary vaccinations is not only important, it's the law.

 The Louisiana Department of Health and Hospitals has reported the state's first human cases of West Nile virus of 2014.
 The three cases were recently confirmed in Livingston Parish and were all asymptomatic, meaning these individuals did not know they were infected, and only found out while donating blood or having blood work.

-The Department of Health and Hospitals' (DHH) teleconference for providers interested in the new Medicaid Dental Benefit Management Program will occur every other week through the end of June.
+The Department of Health and Hospitals' (DHH) teleconference for providers interested in the new Medicaid Dental Benefit Management Program will occur weekly.

 The Louisiana Departments of Health and Hospitals, and Wildlife and Fisheries announced two new rules regarding the commercial harvest of oysters intended for raw consumption.
 These new rules are in effect daily and will help ensure the safety of oysters intended for raw consumption and simplify harvesting practices to support Louisiana’s fisheries.
 The new rules require two major changes to the way oysters are currently harvested:

 This weekend, communities across the nation and throughout the world will unite to observe World Elder Abuse Awareness Day.
 In Louisiana, Governor Bobby Jindal proclaimed June 15, 2014 as Elder Abuse Awareness Day.